ginstrom/paladin-novel/cline_docs/characters.md

     *   Commands center force during major battle (Ch 17).
     *   Trains Noble Knight defectors in proper combat techniques (Ch 21).
     *   Prepares Iron Covenant forces for three-army campaign (Ch 21).
-    *   **Inland Front Commander**: Leads Iron Covenant forces at Blackrock Pass in the Dragon’s Spine mountains; breaks through outer defenses and secures the ancient Pilgrim’s Rest shrine, preparing it for reconsecration, demonstrating commitment to the war's spiritual goals (Reported in Ch 22).
+    *   **Inland Front Commander**: Leads Iron Covenant forces at Blackrock Pass in the Dragon's Spine mountains; breaks through outer defenses and secures the ancient Pilgrim's Rest shrine, preparing it for reconsecration, demonstrating commitment to the war's spiritual goals (Reported in Ch 22).
+    *   **Requests Aid**: Sends messenger to Gond reporting that dwarves have besieged the Citadel of Asham-Val (corrupt Order of Turin stronghold) and need assistance to achieve final victory (Ch 24).
 *   **Character Arc:** Skeptical assessor → Devoted ally → Strategic military leader → Campaign coordinator → Commander in sacred war
 *   **Relationships:**
     *   Military advisor and ally to Gond.